 Volunteers work alongside students to enable them to carry out their chosen weekly activity.
 Some cooking or craft knowledge would be beneficial in this volunteer role.

-We’re recruiting for volunteers interested in enabling our adult students to learn cooking and craft skills, to socialise and have fun!
-We’re looking for a regular weekly commitment on Wednesday or Thursday from 10am-3pm.
+Volunteers enable our adult students to learn cooking and craft skills, to socialise and have fun!
+Volunteers need to give a regular weekly commitment on Wednesday or Thursday from 10am-3pm.

 Plot to Shop is a weekly progression project for adult students with learning disabilities, who work as a team to grow fruit and vegetables that they harvest and sell through our online farm shop.
 Volunteers play an important role in the team helping enable our students to carry out gardening or retail activities in an educational and fun environment.